Valentinus (Gnostic): Teaching

-Valentinus apparently taught first in Alexandria and went to Rome about 136, during the pontificate of Pope Hyginus, and remained until the pontificate of Pope Anicetus, dying probably about 180.
+Valentinus apparently taught first in Alexandria and went to Rome during the pontificate of Pope Hyginus (c.
+138-142), and remained until the pontificate of Pope Anicetus, dying probably about 165.
 Most available details about his life are debated, as many of them are from his adversaries and of dubious reliability.

 In Adversus Valentinianos, iv, Tertullian says Valentinus was a candidate for bishop before turning to heresy in a fit of pique, along with Marcion.

 Valentinus had expected to become a bishop, because he was an able man both in genius and eloquence.
 Being indignant, however, that another obtained the dignity by reason of a claim which confessorship had given him, he broke with the church of the true faith.
 Just like those (restless) spirits which, when roused by ambition, are usually inflamed with the desire of revenge, he applied himself with all his might to exterminate the truth; and finding the clue of a certain old opinion, he marked out a path for himself with the subtlety of a serpent.

+Few modern historians accept Tertullian's explanation, because Valentinus and his followers continued to consider themselves orthodox even as he developed his teachings.
+This suggests that opponents of Valentinus initiated the split between his teachings and orthodoxy.
 Epiphanius of Salamis wrote that Valentinus became a Gnostic after he had suffered a shipwreck in Cyprus and became insane.
 Epiphanius might have been influenced to believe this by the presence of Valentinian communities in Cyprus.